luster-io/impulse-docs/API.md

-  Sets the css property in the first argument to the value returned by the function in the second, for every element passed into the constructor, every time the physics object's position changes.
+  Sets the css property in the first argument to the value returned by the function in the second, every time the physics object's position changes.
+(This happens for every element in the constructor.)
 If you set a custom render function in the constructor this method doesn't do anything, since you're manually rendering yourself.